 php artisan datatables:editor Posts --model

-as the base model for our query.
+This will generate a App\DataTables\PostsDataTable class that uses App\Post as the base model for our query.

-The exported filename will also be set to posts_(timestamp)
+The exported filename will also be set to posts_(timestamp).

 namespace App\DataTables; use Illuminate\Database\Eloquent\Model;use Illuminate\Validation\Rule;use Yajra\DataTables\DataTablesEditor;use App\Post; class PostsDataTableEditor extends DataTablesEditor{ protected $model = Post::class; /** * Get create action validation rules. * * @return array */ public function createRules() { return [ 'email' => 'required|email', 'name' => 'required', ]; } /** * Get edit action validation rules. * * @param Model $model * @return array */ public function editRules(Model $model) { return [ 'email' => 'sometimes|required|email|' .
 Rule::unique($model->getTable())->ignore($model->getKey()), 'name' => 'sometimes|required', ]; } /** * Get remove action validation rules. * * @param Model $model * @return array */ public function removeRules(Model $model) { return []; }}